hpcarcher/2014-07-21-cranfield/archer/sessions/Make.md

 Macros
 ------

-Add the program to the archive:

     analysis.tar.gz : *.dat wordcount.py
 	tar -czf $@ $^

 Question: there's still duplication in our makefile, where?

 Answer: the program name.
 Suppose the name of our program changes?

-Use a 'macro', a Make variable:

     COUNTER=wordcount.py